KESTIO

 • What volume of visitors or subscribers do they generate?

-3. Develop a warrior strategy
+3. Develop a "warrior" strategy.

-Sound a little too simple?
+Does that seem a little too simple?
 You're right.

-An effective Web marketing strategy is based on a very precise scenario, which enables you first toATTRACT visitors related to your target, then to CONVERT them into identified and qualified prospects - i.e. those whose contact details you have and whose interest in your services you have nurtured - and finally, to SELL them your solution!
+An effective Web Marketing strategy relies on a well-defined scenario, which first ATTRACTS visitors related to your target audience, but also then CONVERTS them into identified and qualified prospects – meaning you have their contact information and nurture their interest in your services – and finally, SELL your solution!

 • How do you identify their level of interest in your solution?

-This is what will enable you to define the content strategy that meets your objectives: in other words, to plan the production and distribution of your " lead magnets " (attractive content encouraging visitors to leave their contact details) and the accompanying " call-to-actions ": download a data sheet or white paper, carry out an online diagnosis, request a demo...
+This will allow you to define a content strategy that meets your objectives: that is, to plan the production and distribution of your "lead magnets" (attractive content that encourages a visitor to leave their contact information) and the "calls to action" that accompany them: downloading a technical sheet or a white paper, completing an online assessment, requesting a demo, etc.

 For example (in simplified mode):

-QUANTIFIED TARGET OF:
+QUANTIFIED OBJECTIVE OF:

-Volume of visitors identified
+Volume of identified visitors

-Number of leads sent to sales reps
+Number of leads passed on to sales representatives

-Sales generated
+Revenue generated

 KPI: